 Choosing an enrichment centre is not the same as choosing a tuition centre.
 Tuition fills academic gaps.
 Enrichment develops broader skills, interests, and capabilities.
 The evaluation criteria are different:

-How much do enrichment classes cost in Singapore in 2026?
+How much do tuition and enrichment classes cost in Singapore in 2026?

 Enrichment class costs in Singapore vary significantly by programme type, frequency, and the centre's positioning.
 Here is what the market looks like in 2026:

-• General academic enrichment (MindChamps, The Learning Lab): S$250 to S$500+ per month depending on subjects
+- General academic enrichment (MindChamps, The Learning Lab, Mind Stretcher): S$218 to S$750+ per month or term depending on subjects

 One in two Singaporean parents spends more than S$500 per month on tuition and enrichment combined.
 The families I see spending wisely are the ones who pick one or two programmes that genuinely match their child's needs rather than stacking three or four out of FOMO.
 More enrichment does not automatically mean better outcomes.
 A child who does robotics on Monday, Chinese on Wednesday, maths on Thursday, and swimming on Saturday has very little time left to just be a child.

-Frequently asked questions about enrichment centres in Singapore
+Frequently asked questions about tuition and enrichment classes in Singapore

 What is the difference between enrichment and tuition?